aczwink/OpenPrivateCloud/installation/setup_host.md

 # Special for Raspberry Pi
 Run sudo raspi-config for general setup of the device

+The following works for Raspberry Pi 3B and 4.

 Disable Bluetooth:
 sudo sh -c "echo 'dtoverlay=disable-bt' >> /boot/config.txt"